cornell-ece2300/ece2300-docs/docs/ece2300-sec06-lab3-head-start.md

 --------------------------------------------------------------------------

 Copy your 1-bit 2-to-1 multiplexor and your 8-bit RTL adder from Lab 2
 into the `hw` directory for this discussion section.
-Copy your test benches for both of these hardware modules into the `test` directory for this discussion section.
 Verify that these hardware modules are working.

 ```bah
 % cd ${HOME}/ece2300/sec06/build